 If you’re on a budget, there are always plenty of offers and cheap mattress deals up for grabs, which could reduce the cost of a pricer but long-lasting model to within your budget.

-Learning how to clean a mattress properly can also help it to last longer.
+Learning how to clean a mattress properly can help it last longer, too.
 It’s also worth rotating it regularly if the manufacturer advises it - read our feature answering how often should you rotate your mattress for guidance.

 Ultimately, when it comes to how to dispose of a mattress, the biggest thing to remember is this: if your mattress can be recycled properly, take the time to do so.
 Dumping a mattress and adding to landfill should always be the absolute last resort.

-For further sleep products and advice, check out our best pillows for sleeping guide, and the best weighted blankets for restless sleepers.
-Also, we explain why Black Friday mattress deals are a great way to get a good mattress for less.
+For further sleep products and advice, check out our guide to the best pillows for sleeping, and the best weighted blankets for restless sleepers.
+Also learn how to keep your bedroom warm this holiday season.